phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)
 * Docs typo fixes (thanks)
 * Removed a console.log from the TilingSprite generator.
+* Sound.position can no longer become negative, meaning calls to AudioContextNode.start with negative position offsets will no longer throw errors (thanks @Weedshaker #2351)

 ### Bug Fixes